node-red/node-red.github.io/docs/creating-nodes/properties.md

  - `oneditcancel` is called when the edit dialog is cancelled.
  - `oneditdelete` is called when the delete button in a configuration node's edit dialog is pressed.
+ - `oneditresize` is called when the edit dialog is resized.

 For example, when the Inject node is configured to repeat, it stores the configuration as a cron-like string: `1,2 * * * *`.
 The node defines an `oneditprepare` function that can parse that string and present a more user-friendly UI.
 It also has an `oneditsave` function that compiles the options choosen by the user back into the corresponding cron string.